viernes, 16 de diciembre de 1988

 pues tu nombre resuena en mi cabeza.

-Y si hay ocasión a que a riña te incito
+Y si hay ocasión en que a riña te incito

 tú sí que sabes pelear conmigo.